LavHinsu/Upwork-Projects/README.md

 Built a custom google analytics dashboard with Netlify Lambda Functions as backend, Fauna Db as the Database, and React as the front-end

-# Maintained an Update a old node and react app
+# Maintained and Update an old node and react app
 A client had a old node and react app in a monorepo, that broke due to lack of maintenance and updates. i refactored code and updated packages.